It’s been said that a brand is a promise of an emotional payoff of a purchase.

 The dealership was on my side and apologetic in trying to fix something they, at the time, had little control over.

 On the other hand, just two weeks ago, I checked into a hotel room and found no working phone or clock.
 This time, the hotel agent’s first response was not to fix the problem but to offer me 10,000 points in consolation... she tried to buy me off.

 She needed to fix the issue first, and then if she wanted to offer goodwill with an additional item or service, she should have done that second.

 When your service goes from great to miserable, you should never try to cover it up with points, gifts, or discounts first.

 How you deliver on the promises you have made customers believe is how well you are perceived as having good customer service.

 Training for customer service means someone somewhere takes responsibility for getting something solved.
 For cutting through the rules.
 For getting you on the road again.

 Scripts with training can help avoid many errors, but if the questions asked come from how to get a customer off the phone, they are lacking.
 However, a script that would have asked me what kind of flat tire I had at the outset – asking me to check the sidewall or text a picture - could have gone a long way.

 Technology can be good, but if it isn’t looked at from the customer’s viewpoint, it can set up expectations for transparency that simply aren’t there.
 I could track the non-movement of my car just fine.

 Managing customer expectations is a good start.
 You can educate your customers about what a product can and cannot do, but in this age where people can - and do - return products they’ve used, worn, or abused due to liberal online return policies, there will always be the need for a personal touch.

-Most customers are reasonable; they aren’t demanding things that are outrageous.
+Most customers are reasonable; they aren’t demanding outrageous things.

 And no, I don’t think the customer is always right.